develone/mecrisp-pi/README.md

 running on the
 [Pico-Ice](https://tinyvision.ai/products/pico-ice-fpga-trainer-board)
 and (soon) [Pico2-Ice](https://discord.gg/4X6caMbHCD) circuit boards.
 Mecrisp Pi provides the firmware, verilog and Forth to connect the two chips.

+There are several differrent ways to use Mecrisp-Pi.
+We can build a Jupiter Ace style Forth computer.
+The RP chip has its own FLASH and the software to run a FAT file system.
+The newer RP2350 chip in the pico2-ice can drive DVI/HDMI display.
+There are PIO programs to drive USB host devices.
+The ICE40 has its own Flash which we can use for a block based file system.
+Additional peripherals can be added with the pre-soldered pmods, no need to learn how to solder.

-The ICE40UP5k FPGA can be used to accelerate parallel processes, and provides another 32 GPIO ports.
+The ICE40UP5k FPGA can also be used to accelerate parallel processes, and provides another 32 GPIO ports.
 The [Mecrisp Ice Interpreter](https://mecrisp-ice.readthedocs.io/en/latest/api.html) makes it much easier to debug your hardware designs.
 The RP2350 on